Trump's Plan To Lower Your Hospital Costs: Here's What You Need To Know

 Some insurers and hospitals do provide online tools or apps that already can help individual patients estimate out-of-pocket costs for a service or procedure ahead of time.
 But research shows few patients use such tools.
 Also, many medical services are needed without much notice — think of a heart attack or a broken leg — so shopping for price simply isn't possible.

 Administration officials say they want patients to have access to more information, including "advance EOBs" that outline anticipated costs before patients get nonemergency medical care.
-In theory, that would allow consumers to shop around for lower cost care.
+In theory, that would allow consumers to shop around for lower-cost care.

 Q: Isn't this information already available?

 Not exactly.
 In January, new rules took effect under the Affordable Care Act that require hospitals to post online their "list prices."
-These are prices hospitals set themselves, and have little relation to actual costs or what insurers actually pay.
+These are prices hospitals set and have little relation to actual costs or what insurers actually pay.

 What's resulted are often confusing spreadsheets that contain thousands of a la carte charges — ranging from the price of medicines and sutures to room costs, among other things — that patients have to piece together (if they can) to estimate their total bill.
 Also, those list charges don't reflect the discounted rates insurers have negotiated, so they are of little use to insured patients who might want to compare prices from hospital to hospital.